Lunethra/VisionLight/README.md

-# SmartGlass
+# VisionLight
-SmartGlass official web page
+nothing so far.